-Some very common ingredients, in some very common products, are very bad for you.
+Some very common ingredients, in some very common products, do what?
 As consumers, we are often duped into using chemicals that are detrimental to our health.

-We are referring to the foaming agent used in toothpastes and shampoos, namely, Sodium lauryl sulfate or SLS.
+We are referring to the foaming agent used in toothpaste and shampoos, namely, Sodium lauryl sulfate – SLS.
 This ingredient is the biggest threat to the ‘good’ bacteria on our skin.

 But even worse, we specifically purchase products which we are told will improve our health, but which actually do the opposite!